-The Republicans' Nonresponse to the Las Vegas Shooting
+The Republicans' Non-Response To The Las Vegas Shooting

 There’s nothing “conservative” about consistently blocking any legal attempt, no matter how trivial, to help protect Americans from being slaughtered at country music festivals, schoolhouses, movie theaters, and in their workplaces.
 There’s nothing “conservative” about passing legislation to make it easier for people with mental illness like the Las Vegas shooter to go out and legally purchase an arsenal roughly equal in size to what you’d expect to find in an average military garrison.

-We’ve been shown once again that he National Rifle Association owns the Republican Party.
-And what does this organization Republican politicians serve so supinely really stand for?
-The NRA not long ago dropped a video narrated by Dana Loesch that contains such a fascistic view of dissent in this country it would be more fitting in an art house retrospective of Nazi propaganda films.

-Once upon a time the idea of “conservatism” meant that ruling elites had a modicum of respect for the Plebeians, a sense of nobles oblige, because they recognized the fact that they needed them to do all the productive work in society.
+Once upon a time the idea of “conservatism” meant that ruling elites had a modicum of respect for the Plebeians, a sense of noblesse oblige, because they recognized the fact that they needed them to do all the productive work in society.
 Conservative elites generally recognized the value of their worker bees - even to the point of paternalism.
-We see a vestige of this old paternalism when the Republicans hyperventilate about the "threat to our security" from terrorists or immigrants.
-They sound like they believe we are one society facing foreign "enemies" or "tragedies" together.
+We see a vestige of this old paternalism when the Republicans hyperventilate about the “threat to our security” from terrorists or immigrants.
+They sound like they believe we are one society facing foreign “enemies” or “tragedies” together.
 Out of Many, We Are One, they seem to be saying.
-But that's not what’s really going on.
+But that’s not what’s really going on.

+“Conservatism” as a worldview would care about the governing and cultural institutions of society, and try to protect and maintain their integrity, and nurture their ability to function in an orderly manner.
+Instead, we have chaos and insecurity.
+And in a democratic republic “conservatives” should care about the rights of the American people to be secure in public spaces, instead of living in fear each day of their waking lives that they might be mowed down at a moment’s notice; and for nothing.

-It's not "conservative" to suppress the Constitutional right to vote, or to gerrymander districts to the point of rendering congressional elections irrelevant.
+Republicans shouldn’t be able to hide behind the “conservative” label for what they’re doing to the country.
+It’s not “conservative” to suppress the Constitutional right to vote, or to gerrymander districts to the point of rendering congressional elections irrelevant.
 Neither is it “conservative” to incessantly lie to the people you supposedly represent; or to profit personally from your office and abuse amenities financed by taxpayers.
-It's not “conservative” to unleash unlimited corporate slush funds in political campaigns; or abuse the Senate filibuster like never before in U.S. history; or block a president from filling a vacant Supreme Court seat.
+It’s not “conservative” to unleash unlimited corporate slush funds in political campaigns; or abuse the Senate filibuster like never before in U.S. history; or block a president from filling a vacant Supreme Court seat.
 It’s not conservative to nominate for the presidency a reality TV star who’s unfit for the office; or appoint a fossil fuel industry tool to head the Environmental Protection Agency with the sole aim of dismantling it; or putting a man in charge of the Energy Department who doesn’t know his ass from a hole in the ground.

 In his new book, We Were Eight Years in Power: An American Tragedy, Ta-Nehisi Caotes points out that during Trump’s presidential campaign any one of the thousands of lies and indiscretions Trump committed would’ve sunk any candidate who was not white.
 An African-American candidate caught on tape bragging about grabbing women “by the pussy” would’ve been jettisoned forthwith, but for Trump his white privilege always gave him a pass.

-Similarly, the 64-year-old white male shooter in Las Vegas, despite being a psychopath who puts Charles Manson to shame, has even in death reaped the benefits of his whiteness.
+Similarly, the 64-year-old white male shooter in Las Vegas, despite being a psychopath who puts Charles Manson to shame, has, even in death, reaped the benefits of his whiteness.
 Had a black man or a Mexican man or a Muslim man committed the same heinous act the whole discourse around the shooting would be 180 degrees different.
-The shrieks for border walls and travel bans and rounding up of all the "terrorists" without due process coming from the likes of Sean Hannity, Laura Ingraham, Tucker Carlson, and the rest of the right-wing shills would be deafening.
+The shrieks for border walls and travel bans and rounding up of all the “terrorists” without due process coming from the likes of Sean Hannity, Laura Ingraham, Tucker Carlson, and the rest of the right-wing shills would be deafening.

-"Conservatism" as a worldview would care about the governing and cultural institutions of society, and try to protect and maintain their integrity, and nurture their ability to function in an orderly manner.
-Instead, we have chaos and insecurity.

-And in a democratic republic "conservatives" should care about the rights of the American people to be secure in public spaces, instead of living in fear each day of their waking lives that they might be mowed down at a moment's notice; and for nothing.

 Denying people health care keeps them on edge, society seems uncaring and harsh when there’s no guarantee that you can see a doctor when you become ill or injured.
 The recent Republican attempts in Congress to strip tens of millions of people of their health care were among the most heartless, corrupt, and disgusting legislative displays in U.S. history.

-And trying to ram through these vast and brutal changes to the nation's health care system (affecting one-sixth of our economy) using a parliamentary gimmick known as "reconciliation," which was never designed for that purpose, is further evidence that we're not dealing with "conservatives" here, but neo-fascists.
+And trying to ram through these vast and brutal changes to the nation’s health care system (affecting one-sixth of our economy) using a parliamentary gimmick known as “reconciliation,” which was never designed for that purpose, is further evidence that we’re not dealing with “conservatives” here, but neo-fascists.
 And opening up the floodgates for over 300 million guns to circulate among a stressed out, overworked, and underpaid population supersizes this edginess and feeling of insecurity.
-The income and wealth inequality that has grown in the last forty years has reached a point that contorts the social fabric.
+The income and wealth inequality that has grown in the last 40 years has reached a point that contorts the social fabric.

-Right-wing social engineering is tearing this country apart and none of these sociological experiments to which American have been unwillingly subjected remotely can be called "conservative."
+Right-wing social engineering is tearing this country apart and none of these sociological experiments to which Americans have been unwillingly subjected remotely can be called “conservative.”

 The Republicans like to talk about “gun rights,” but what about the right to attend a public concert without being murdered in cold blood by a maniac with an arsenal?